Military Intelligence

 • 27 May 1936

-• The Czechoslovak-Soviet operational centre VONAPO in Prague started to function as a result of the interstate treaty of alliance in May 1935, which comprised also the secret provision of mutual intelligence cooperation.
+• The Czechoslovak-Soviet operational centre VONAPO in Prague started to function as a result of the interstate treaty of alliance in May 1935, which contained also the secret provision of mutual intelligence cooperation.
 The centre was aimed against the Nazi Germany.

 • April 1938